openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_failover.rst

 Steps
 #####

+    1. Install plugin and create cluster with activated plugin.
-    1. Try to remove plugin and ensure that alert presents in cli: “400 Client Error: Bad Request (Can not delete plugin which is enabled for some environment.)”
+    2. Try to remove plugin and ensure that alert presents in cli:
+       '400 Client Error: Bad Request (Can not delete plugin which is enabled for some environment.)'
-    2. Remove environment
-    3. Remove plugin
+    3. Remove environment.
+    4. Remove plugin.
-    4. Check that it was removed successfully
+    5. Check that it was removed successfully.

 Expected results